hove-io/navitia/source/kraken/readme.md

 database =
 ```
 ### CLI arguments
-The parameters are based on the configuration file, they have the following form: `--section.option value`
+Parameters are based on the configuration file with the following form: `--section.option value`
 By example if we want to define the database we have to do `--GENERAL.database database.nav.lz4`.

 ### Environment variables